lukeg101/lplzoo/Omega/README.md

 Some notes about the syntax:

-[TODO]
 - The above syntax only covers the core calculus, and not the repl extensions (such as let bindings above).
 The extensions are simply added on in the repl.
 - Term and type variables are strings (excluding numbers), as this is isomorphic to a whiteboard treatment and hence the most familiar.
 Term variables are lower case whereas type variables are upper case.
 - All term level syntax is identical to STLC, however the valid types are different.
 - Types are variables `A,B,C,...`, type operators/abstractions `\X::K.T`, applications `A B`, or arrows `A -> B`.
 There is also the `Nat` type.
 - Omega formally introduces type variables `A, B, C...` which until now are used informally for convenience.
 STLC does not have variables for this reason.
+Some treatments of STLC range over base types `A,B,C,...` which implicitly assumes these are proper types.
 - Arrows associate to the right so that `X -> Y -> Z` is the same as `X -> (Y -> Z)` but not `((X -> Y) -> Z)`.
-- For both term and type abstractions nested terms don't need brackets: `\x:Nat.\y:Nat. y` unless enforcing application on the right.
+- For both term and type abstractions, nested terms don't need brackets: `\x:Nat.\y:Nat. y` unless enforcing application on the right.
 Similarly at both levels whitespace does not matter `(\x:Nat.          x)` unless it is between application where you need at least one space.
 - To quit use `Ctrl+C` or whatever your machine uses to interrupt computations.

 ## Semantics